József Törley: Biography

 In addition to having produced a high quality crémant (called pezsgő in Hungarian) and remaining innovative, Törley also had keen insight into the marketing of the beverage.
 With his great emphasis on marketing and advertising, by around the start of the 20th century, Törley's plant was one of the most modern wine producing facilities in the world.
 By the time of the World Expo held in Budapest in 1896, the Törley cellars had been granted the title of "suppliers to the imperial and royal court" since Törley was supplying the Habsburgs with his sparkling wine.
 Törley himself was granted the title of nobility by Franz Joseph, Emperor of the Austro-Hungarian Monarchy.
 On New Year's Eve 1899 Törley commented, "They will also be welcoming in the next turn of the century with my champagne."

 By the beginning of the 20th century, Törley had expanded distribution throughout the world, and ironically, his sparkling wine had become quite popular in Paris, France.
 By 1905, production reached 1 million bottles.
 As the business grew, Törley built a huge mansion above the factory.
-The two buildings were linked by a secret tunnel allowing Törley, much like Henry Ford had done, to make a sudden, unannounced appearance at any time in the factory.
+The two buildings were linked by a secret tunnel allowing Törley, much like Henry Ford would do, to make a sudden, unannounced appearance at any time in the factory.
 The progressive industrialist Törley was also the first to buy trucks in Hungary for the transportation of goods, and was the founding member of the Royal Hungarian Automobile Club.

 In 1907 the winery celebrated its 25th anniversary and Törley's sparkling wines were known from America to Australia.
 The firm now had warehouses in Hamburg, Berlin and Copenhagen.
 Törley himself did not long outlive the 25th anniversary of the factory as in the summer of 1907, he died in Ostend, Belgium.
 Törley, a Roman Catholic, left instructions for his body to be buried in Budafok.
 As Törley had no children, the factory was inherited by his brothers and their sons.
 Under the management of these heirs, the factory continued to flourish.

 By 1910, there was competition from other champagne producers in Hungary.
 Budafok alone had 18 different producer operating, but the Törley plant still had the greatest market share in Hungary.
 The winery's output reached 2 million bottles and Törley had become one of the leading brands of sparkling wine in Europe.